 - In a medium size bowl, mix the cake mix, cinnamon, pecans, vegetable oil, eggs, sour cream and vanilla set aside.

-- Spray the inside of your pre-heated Dutch oven with vegetable spray.
+- If not using a parchment paper liner, spray the inside of your pre-heated Dutch oven with vegetable spray.

 - Pour the batter in the bottom of the oven.